Hydrogen peroxide: Precursor to other peroxide compounds

+Biochemistry

+Production

+The aerobic oxidation of glucose in the presence of the enzyme glucose oxidase produces hydrogen peroxide.
+The conversion affords gluconolactone:

+Superoxide dismutases (SOD)s are enzymes that promote the disproportionation of superoxide into oxygen and hydrogen peroxide.

 Peroxisomes are organelles found in virtually all eukaryotic cells.
-They are involved in the catabolism of very long chain fatty acids, branched chain fatty acids, D-amino acids, polyamines, and biosynthesis of plasmalogens, ether phospholipids critical for the normal function of mammalian brains and lungs.
-Upon oxidation, they produce hydrogen peroxide in the following process catalyzed by flavin adenine dinucleotide (FAD):
+They are involved in the catabolism of very long chain fatty acids, branched chain fatty acids, D-amino acids, polyamines, and biosynthesis of plasmalogens and ether phospholipids, which are found in mammalian brains and lungs.
+They produce hydrogen peroxide in a process catalyzed by flavin adenine dinucleotide (FAD):